Transferring to Western

 We are delighted you have chosen to attend WWU.
 We hope the time you spend here is filled with learning, challenge, enlightenment, and most of all, fun.
 To make your declaration as an English major as simple as possible, we have provided some important information below.

-• English - Literature Emphasis with Teaching Endorsement Option
+- English - Literature, BA, with Teaching Endorsement Option

-• English - Creative Writing with Teaching Endorsement Option
+- English - Creative Writing Emphasis, BA, with Teaching Endorsement Options

 You can check out the lists of required courses for each of these majors on the Undergraduate Programs page.

 The prerequisites for declaring an English major are:

 1. 60 college credits completed

 2. Satisfactory completion of English 202 - Writing About Literature or equivalent course

 If you will be transferring with your AA, you will have met the first prerequisite.
 You can check the Transfer Course Equivalency Guide to see if any of the courses you took at your previous college are equivalent to our English 202.
 We often allow transfer students who haven't taken an equivalent course to declare the major on the condition they agree to take English 202 during their first quarter at Western.

 Currently, only the following colleges offer courses equivalent to our ENG 202: